-Piranhas are divided into two subfamilies, one carnivorous, one herbivorous.
-The herbivores are commonly called pacus and can grow up to 44-pounds.
-The carnivores are much smaller, but are renowned for their ferocity and fearlessness.
+Divided into two subfamilies- carnivorous and herbivorous.
+The herbivorous are commonly called pacus and can grow up to 44 pounds.
+The carnivorous are much smaller, but are renowned for their ferocity and fearlessness.

-The Arapaima can make an exhale breathing sound that can be heard 100 feet away, and its tongue is so rough that natives use them to grate food!
+The Arapaima can make an exhale breathing sound that can be heard 100 feet away.
+Its tongue is so rough that natives use them to grate food.

-The anableps (four-eyed fish) of South America is the only animal in the world equipped with bifocals!
+The Anableps, a four-eyed fish of South America, is the only animal in the world equipped with bifocals.

 Its eyes, including its retina and its cornea, are divided horizontally into two sections, one above the water, one below.
 With its unique “4 eyes” the anableps can hunt for food while keeping a lookout for predators.